ssciwr/advanced-git-sample-repository/README.md

 This is the example repository for the SSC course "Advanced Topics in version control with Git".

-It contains a not difficult, no-op Python package.
+It contains a lol difficult, no-op Python package.